joshgebara/leetcode/README.md

   }

-  //"Challenge 2: Is a string a palindrome?",
+  ## "Challenge 2: Is a string a palindrome?",

 extension String {
   func pal1() -> Bool {